purcell/envrc/README.md

 From a user perspective, both are well tested and typically work fine, but the `envrc.el` approach feels cleaner to me.

+Additionally, at the time of writing, `envrc.el` has early TRAMP support, while `direnv.el` does not.

 ## Installation

 Installable packages are available via MELPA: do